 From legacy Fortune 100 institutions to inventive start-ups, Ryan brings extensive experience with a wide range of B2B clients.
 He skillfully architects and manages the delivery of integrated marketing programs, and believes strongly in strategy, not just tactics, that effectively aligns sales and marketing teams within organizations.

-- Choose carefully to who and what to announce
+- Choose carefully who and what to announce.

 From a strategic point of view, there are many benefits to making sure your social media and email marketing are in sync.
 In the next blog post we will take a look at it more practically – we’ll find out how you can include social media into your marketing emails.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Call-to-action: What You Need to Know about CTAs if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Call-to-action: What You Need to Know about CTAs if you’ve missed it out.